DUE TO COVID THE CLUBS ARE CANCELLED

 After school, from Monday to Thursday Mr Bainbridge, our specialist sports coach, delivers a range of sporting activities ranging from Rugby and dodgeball to multi sports.
 There is a small charge for each of these clubs.

 The activities are reviewed termly in order for children to have opportunities to experience alternative sports.
 Activities are chosen in response to pupil demand and the time of year.
-They are usually open to pupils from Year 1 to Year 6.
+They are usually open to pupils from Reception to Year 6.
 We have high hopes for developing Olympic champions of the future.

 - LUNCHTIME SPORTS